-Metric Expected Annual Fatalities (EAF) in the Delta.
-This will be evaluated at least every five years.
-Expected Annual Damages (EAD) in the Delta.
+Metric EAF in the Delta.
+This will be evaluated at least every five years.EAD in the Delta.
 This will be evaluated at least every five years.
 Baseline EAF for the Delta using best available data as of 2017, as reported in the Delta Levees Investment Strategy final report.
 EAD for the Delta using best available data as of 2017, as reported in the Delta Levees Investment Strategy final report.
 Target 50 percent decrease in EAF by 2025.
 50 percent decrease in EAD by 2025.

-The Delta Levees Investment Strategy (DLIS) combined the best available data for calculating the probability of flooding with consequences data to evaluate five risk metrics:
+The DLIS combined the best available data for calculating the probability of flooding with consequences data to evaluate five risk metrics:

-- Expected annual fatalities (EAF)
+- EAF.

-- Expected annual damages (EAD)
+- EAD.

-- Potential for water supply disruption
+- Potential for water supply disruption.

-- Harm to the ecosystem
+- Harm to the ecosystem.

-- Damage to the Delta as a place
+- Damage to the Delta as a place.